 - Superintendent of Schools; and then

 - Board of Education

 Dignity for All Students Act

 All students have the right to a safe, welcoming and caring environment, free of discrimination, harassment and bullying.
 Acts of discrimination, harassment or bullying should be reported to the building principal or the Dignity for All Students Act (DASA) Coordinator assigned to each building.
 Please visit our DASA page for additional information, a complaint form and a list of coordinators.

 Parents of high school students have the right to request that the District not release their child’s name, address and telephone number to military recruiters without prior written consent.
 Troy High School provides parents with a separate notice.
-Parents must return the form to the Guidance Office if you do not want information released.
+Parents must return the Military Disclosure Form to the Guidance Office if you do not want information released.
 (Policy 5500)